Day 1: Kressbronn (D) to Triesenberg (LI)

 Day 4: Chiavenna (IT) to Erba (IT)

 The gorgeous Valchiavenna forms the scenery for the first part of our day and after about 30 km we can see the glittering Lake Como for the first time.
 We now cycle constantly on the coastal road to the south while crossing nice villages that invite us for a coffee break or a swim stopp.
 In Varenna we take the short ferry to Bellagio, where we take the coastal road towards Lecco.
 At Onno we turn into the hilly backland with one challenging climb before we reach our final and truely splendid destination of the tour in Erba.

-Track 2 takes the ferry to Bellagio.
-From there it goes up to the well-known Sanctuario della Madonna del Ghisallo and further to the Colma di Sormano.
+Track 2 is soon climbing uphill behind Bellagio to the well-known Sanctuario della Madonna del Ghisallo and further to the Colma di Sormano.
 If you want to push yourself the the maximum on the last day, take the 'short cut' at the Muro di Sormano.
 An average of 17% and a maximum of 25% gradient make the 280 meters up to Colma the Sormano to a truly epic adventure.
 Despite the beauty of the landscape, every altitude meter noted on the tarmac really hurts, and anyone who masters the wall without walking the bike can slap his shoulders and have an extra beer for these struggles.
 After several downhill hairpin curves we reach again the costal road and turn towards Como.
 After this nice city we turn to Erba for our final destination.

 Day 5: Erba - Kressbronn (Departure day)

-Right after breakfast a shuttle bus will bring us and our bikes back to the tour start in Sonthofen, where everybody starts his journey home individually.
+Right after breakfast a shuttle bus will bring us and our bikes back to the tour start in Aulendorf, where everybody starts his journey home individually.

 The showed tracks are just a draft and not final!
 The final tracks will be available around 2 months prior to tour start.